pedram-davoodi/multi-update/README.md

 # Multi-Update

-Multi-Update is a PHP package that allows you to update multiple rows in a database table with a single SQL statement.
-This package is useful when you need to update multiple rows with the same value or based on a common condition.
+Multi-Update is a laravel package that allows you to update multiple rows in a database table with a single SQL statement.
+This package is useful when you need to update multiple rows with the different value based on given conditions.

 ## Installation